freenas/freenas-docs/userguide/sharing.rst

 share using the wizard automatically creates a new dataset for the share, starts the services required for NFS, and adds an entry in :menuselection:`Sharing --> Unix (NFS) Shares`.
-Depending on your requirements, the IP addresses that are allowed to access the NFS share can be restricted, or the permissions adjusted.
+Depending on the requirements, the IP addresses that are allowed to access the NFS share can be restricted, or the permissions adjusted.